being-souL1230/being-souL1230/README.md

 ## Hi there 👋 I'm Rishab (being-souL1230)

  I'm a self-driven BCA student passionate about building real-world applications using modern technologies.
- I enjoy working with Python and it's frameworks (Flask, Django), MySQL, C/C++, and ethical hacking tools.
+ I enjoy working with Python and its frameworks (Flask, Django), MySQL, C/C++, and ethical hacking tools.

 ---